- The Time of our Receiving Torah

 Day #2 (Sivan 2).
 At dawn, the Deliverer ascended Mount Sinai.
 Moses brought back the following message from the Almighty: “You have seen what I have done to Egypt, and how I bore you upon the wings of eagles and brought you to Myself.
 Now, if you will obey My voice and keep My covenant, you shall be My chosen treasure from among all the nations, for all the earth is Mine.
 You shall be to Me a kingdom of priests and a holy nation” (Exodus 19:4–6).
 With these words the Holy One expressed His desire to us to become His chosen people.
 The second day, therefore, was marked in our calendar as Yom HaMeyuchas, “The Day of [our] Designation.”

 Day #3 (Sivan 3).
-Adonai commanded His servant Moses to fence in Mount Sinai.
-It was then that Moses marked the boundaries where we were to stand when the Most High revealed Himself upon the mountain and gave us the the Torah.
-The kohanim (priests) were allowed to approach closer than the rest of us.
-Aaron (the Light-bringer) was allowed to approach closer than the rest of the kohanim; while Moses alone was called to ascend the mountain and approach the Presence of Adonai Elohim (Exodus 19:12, 22, 24).
+Adonai (the LORD) commanded His servant Moses to fence-in (limit access) to Mount Sinai.
+It was then that Moses marked the boundaries where the people of Israel were to stand when the Most High revealed Himself upon the mountain and gave Moses the Torah.
+The kohanim (priests) were allowed to approach closer than the rest of the people; and Aaron (the high priest; the Light-bringer) was allowed to approach closer than the rest of the kohanim; while Moses alone was called to ascend the mountain and approach the Presence of Adonai Elohim (Exodus 19:12, 22, 24).

 Day #4 (Sivan).
-On the fourth day we were instructed to purify and sanctify ourselves in preparation for the giving of the Torah, by suspending marital relations and immersing ourselves in a mikvah (Exodus 19:14).
+On the fourth day we the people of Israel (past, present, future; all time) were instructed to purify and sanctify ourselves in preparation for the giving of the Torah, by suspending marital relations and immersing ourselves in a mikvah (Exodus 19:14).

 Day #5 (Sivan5).
-The Deliverer built an altar at the foot of the mountain and sealed the covenant between Adonai and us.
-All of us proclaimed (Exodus 24:4–8):
+The Deliverer built an altar at the foot of the mountain and sealed the covenant between Adonai (the LORD) and us.
+All of us (for all time) proclaimed (Exodus 24:4–8):

 “All that Adonai commands, we shall do and we shall hear, understand, and obey Him inall that He says.”